 Council is responsible for the control of foxes on Council owned land under the Landscape South Australia Act 2019.
 The City of Marion’s Biodiversity and Open Space teams contain pest and plant control officers who are delegated to implement fox control programs throughout City of Marion sites.

 Landowners are responsible for the control of foxes on their properties under the Landscape South Australia Act 2019.

 Where a resident experiences problem foxes entering private land, they can contact Landscape SA which may be able to assist them with eradication measures such as baiting or cage trapping.

-Any enquiries regarding Fruit Fly or to report Fruit Fly activity, contact the Primary Industries and Regions SA (PIRSA) Fruit Fly hotline on 1300 666 010 or visit the PIRSA website for more information.
+Any enquiries regarding Fruit Fly or to report Fruit Fly activity, contact the Primary Industries and Regions SA (PIRSA) Fruit Fly hotline on 1300 666 010 for more information.

 Mosquitoes breed in calm, still water mainly during the summer months.
 Common breeding sites include:

 Council has information about mosquito activity, breeding sites and protection from mosquito bites.
 Concerns about mosquitoes can be referred to the Community Health and Safety Unit's Environmental Health Officers on 8375 6600 or via email firstname.lastname@example.org.

 It is illegal to handle or interfere with any native animal including possums without a permit.